The path to the Light

 Two ways and two spirits

-Here we have a concealed reference to the Higher and lower selves, which together with the physical body, make up the triple constitution of man, as we describe it the column on your right.
+Here we have a concealed reference to the Higher and lower selves, which together with the true or Divine Soul, make up the triple constitution of man, as we describe it the column on your right.
 One self born of Light and Wisdom and the other born of darkness and ignorance.
 In this division we can find an explanation of the problem of good and evil.
 It also explains why a man or woman can present many different sides to their character at different times and under different circumstances, leading the observer to conclude they are dealing with two entirely different personalities.
 When people say a person 'is in two minds', or 'he is not in his right mind' they unconsciously echo this truth.
 Many inspired Poets have intuitively sensed these two selves in themselves and others.
 Shakespeare refers to them in a concealed manner when he writes:

 "Two loves I have of comfort and despair,